get & set

 Usage:

-sunsetr set <FIELD>=<VALUE>... # sets values in default config
+sunsetr set <FIELD>=<VALUE>... # assign values

 sunsetr set --target <PRESET> <FIELD>=<VALUE>...